GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 third-party cookie phase out.

-If you're unsure if your identity federation will continue to work after Chrome's third-party cookie phase out, you can test the effect on a website by [blocking third-party cookies on Chrome](#block-third-party-cookies).
+If you're unsure if your identity federation will continue to work after Chrome's third-party-cookie phase-out, you can test the effect on a website by [blocking third-party cookies on Chrome](#block-third-party-cookies).

 If there is no discoverable impact on your identity federation without